The following information only applies to Azure Stack TP3 Refresh deployments. TP3 Refresh now uses the current release of MySQL 5.7.

 Fill in the form with the database details.

-The combined length of the user and server names cannot exceed 31 characters with MySQL 5.7 or 15 characters in earlier editions, in addition to the '@' sign.
+The combined length of the user and server names cannot exceed 32 characters with MySQL 5.7 or 16 characters in earlier editions, including the '@' sign.
 This is a limitation of the MySQL implementations.

 Add Capacity by adding additional MySQL servers in the Azure Stack portal.
 If you wish to use another instance of MySQL, click Resource Providers > MySQLAdapter > MySQL Hosting Servers > +Add.